-This is the fourteenth edition of the Energy Use Data Handbook, 1990 to 2014, which fulfils part of the mandate of Natural Resources Canada’s (NRCan’s) Office of Energy Efficiency (OEE) to strengthen and expand ’s commitment to energy efficiency and to reduce greenhouse gas (GHG) emissions that contribute to climate change.
+This is the eighteenth edition of the Energy Use Data Handbook, 2000 to 2018, which fulfils part of the mandate of Natural Resources Canada’s Office of Energy Efficiency (OEE) to strengthen and expand Canada’s commitment to energy efficiency and to reduce greenhouse gas (GHG) emissions that contribute to climate change.

 This handbook provides data on energy use and GHG emissions as well as information on major activities and relevant indicators influencing energy use.
-Such data provide the foundation for OEE analysis in publications such as Energy Efficiency Trends in Canada, 1990 to 2014, which assesses factors influencing changes in energy use and related changes in GHGs.
+Such data form the foundation for OEE analysis in publications such as Energy Efficiency Trends in Canada, 2000 to 2018, which assesses factors influencing changes in energy use and related changes in GHGs.

 For more information on this product or other services, contact